 Radii of curvature

 The radius of curvature can be both a positive and a negative number.
-Briefly, spherical lens consists usually of two surfaces: left and right which can both be convex or concave.
+Briefly, a spherical lens consists usually of two surfaces: left and right which can both be convex or concave.
 In our calculator we have used Cartesian sign convention:

 - convex lens: left surface